sidit77/headset-controller/README.md

 ### Building Yourself

-This app is build using 🦀*Rust*🦀, so you have to install it to build this project on your own.
+This app is built using 🦀*Rust*🦀, so you have to install it to build this project on your own.

 After that, simply clone the source and build it:
 ```bash